github/docs/content/organizations/managing-saml-single-sign-on-for-your-organization/troubleshooting-identity-and-access-management-for-your-organization.md

 To check whether users have a SCIM identity (SCIM metadata) in their external identity, you can review SCIM metadata for one organization member at a time on {% data variables.product.prodname_dotcom %} or you can programatically check all organization members using the {% data variables.product.prodname_dotcom %} API.

-Keep in mind, when Okta sends a provisioning call to the GitHub SCIM API, in order for the SCIM identity to get properly linked to an organization member that has an existing SAML identity, the SCIM `userName` in that API call needs to match the stored SAML `nameID` in the user's linked SAML identity in the organization.
+Keep in mind, when the IDP sends a provisioning call to the GitHub SCIM API, in order for the SCIM identity to get properly linked to an organization member that has an existing SAML identity, the SCIM `userName` in that API call needs to match the stored SAML `nameID` in the user's linked SAML identity in the organization.
 If these two attributes/values do not match, the SCIM metadata will not get populated and the SCIM identity will not get successfully linked.
 To check whether these values match, use the {% data variables.product.prodname_dotcom %} API.

 #### Auditing organization members on {% data variables.product.prodname_dotcom %}